Nirmal1007/TestDoc/README.md

-# TestDoc

-A curated collection of test case documents for various applications and APIs, designed to assist QA engineers, developers, and testers in planning and executing comprehensive testing strategies.
+Welcome to **TestDoc**, a personal collection of test case documents I've created for various applications and APIs.
+This repository showcases my work in test planning and documentation, aimed at ensuring quality and reliability in software development.
 ---
 ## 📂 Repository Contents

 - **E-commerce Api Test.xlsx**